netgen/NetgenAdminUIBundle/README.md

 eZ Publish 5 or eZ Platform with Legacy Bridge so make sure you have it installed and fully configured before installing Netgen Admin UI.

+Developed by Netgen with the help of our [SUPPORTERS](SUPPORTERS.md).

 Install instructions
 --------------------